reasonml/reason-react/docs/subscriptions-helper.md

 title: Subscriptions Helper
 ---

-In a large, heterogeneous app, you might often have legacy or interop data sources that come from outside of the React/ReasonReact tree, or a timer, or some browser even handling.
+In a large, heterogeneous app, you might often have legacy or interop data sources that come from outside of the React/ReasonReact tree, or a timer, or some browser event handling.
 You'd listen and react to these changes by, say, updating the state.

 For example, Here's what you're probably doing currently, for setting up a timer event: